cozis/Noja/docs/01_Expressions.md

 x = 1 + 4;
 y = x + 2;
 ```
-here we're assigning to the variable "x" the number 5 then, we're assigning to "y" the value 7 by accessing the value previously stored into "x".
+here we're assigning to the variable `x` the number 5 then, we're assigning to `y` the value 7 by accessing the value previously stored into `x`.
 The left operand of the assignment operator must be a variable name while the right operator can have any type.

 Variable names can consist of digits, letters or underscores, but the first character can't be a digit though.